tvtt2k/Ag2_AEO/README.md

 ---
 🔑 Setup
 1. Clone the repository.
-2. Create a .env file in the project root with your OpenAI API key.
-3. Create a virtual env and pip install the requirements
+2. Create a virtual env and pip install the requirements
-4. CD into the folder src
+3. CD into the folder src
+4. Create a .env file with OPENAI_API_KEY in the src folder with your OpenAI API key.
 5. Run "python main.py"

 ---
 I'm sharing a video on how to run the project: https://youtu.be/SNCaqAqn9Bk

+Things I want to work on for this project:
+1. Prompt evaluation
+2. Fine-tuning models
+3. Access to a bunch of different apis, integrating LLMs based on their compute ability

 Bugs to fix:
 1. Sometimes the model hallucinates and directs you to example.com, cancel the running process immedieatly and start the process again.